 Although it may sound counterintuitive to many, most employees are actually more productive working remotely.
 Many managers like to keep an eye on their employees and see them in the office, it’s actually the office setting that offers the most distractions.
 Impromptu meetings with coworkers and even general office noise can kill an employee’s focus.

 Working from home allows staff members to eliminate distractions and interruptions that can reduce their productivity.
 Remote work can also decrease stress.
 More than 80% of remote workers say that working from home has reduced their stress.
 Less stress means better health and also higher levels of productivity.

 Are you looking for a HRIS solution to help your company manage employees and company communications?
 HR Payroll Systems can match you with the right software for your company’s needs.
-Check out our vendor match page to get started today.
+Check out our Software Match page to get started today.